Basset horn: Basset horn soloists and ensembles

 The Lotz Trio performs on replicas of the basset-horns made by the 18th-century instrument maker Theodor Lotz of Pressburg (Bratislava) and Vienna.
 The ensemble presents a repertoire of popular 18th-century wind harmonias (known in German as Harmoniemusik) represented predominantly by Mozart's music.
 However, the ensemble also performs music by other central-European composers – Georg Druschetzky, Martín I Soler, Anton Stadler, Vojtech Nudera, Johann Josef Rösler and Anton Wolanek.

 The Prague Trio of Basset-horns, based in the Czech Republic, has a repertoire of music written or transcribed for three basset horns, by composers including Mozart, Scott Joplin, and Paul Desmond.

-Suzanne Stephens is a leading basset-horn specialist in contemporary music.
-Starting in 1974, the German Karlheinz Stockhausen composed many new works for her, including a large number for basset-horn.
+Suzanne Stephens was a leading basset-horn specialist in contemporary music.
+Starting in 1974, the German Karlheinz Stockhausen composed many new works for her, including a large number for basset-horn with a solo rolo in his opera LIGHT.
+Other interprets of Stockhausens music are among others the Dutch Fie Schouten and the Italian Michele Marelli.

 Alternative usage

 The Italian name for the instrument, corno di bassetto, was used by Bernard Shaw as a pseudonym when writing music criticism.